 Alternative Paths to Learning Code

 As mentioned above, hiring managers aren’t just looking for a degree in coding.
-They are looking at portfolios and coding tests.
+They are looking at portfolios showcasing your web dev build skills and coding tests.

-Coding bootcamps can help you prepare a strong portfolio and can get you the skills you need to be able to ace coding tests that employers will give you.
+Coding bootcamps can be helpful as you prepare a strong portfolio and can get you the skills you need to be able to ace coding tests that employers will give you.

-Contrary to C.S. degrees, coding bootcamps are inexpensive and can get you the resources you need to learn how to code quickly.
+Contrary to C.S. degrees, coding bootcamps are inexpensive and can get you tutorial or in-person guidance and any additional resources you need to learn how to code quickly.
 The average tuition cost for a coding bootcamp is $10,000 – $15,000, and it typically takes 12 – 26 weeks to go through a course.

 Because coding bootcamps are preparing you for job interviews, you will be learning how to code while also preparing a portfolio that you can present to employers at the end of your time at bootcamp.
+These portfolios will contain the projects you’ve worked on (apps, websites, tools, etc.) you’ve built as you’ve practiced your web development skillset.
 And while coding bootcamps don’t offer degrees, they do demonstrate to employers that you have an educational foundation to your coding experience.

 Remember, 89% of employers believe that coding bootcamp graduates are just as prepared, or even more prepared, for a job in coding than degree holders.

+Do you need a degree to be a programmer?
 You can only answer this question by first figuring out what your personal goals are.
-Are you wanting a well-rounded, traditional education?
+Are you wanting a well-rounded, traditional, school education?
 Then yes, you do need a degree.
+Can you get a programming job without a degree?
+Yes, you can.
 If you are more interested in beginning a career in tech quickly, then you don’t necessarily need a degree in coding.
 Coding bootcamps can get you the skills you need, in a much more affordable and time efficient way, to start your career in coding.